Applications are currently closed.

 - The winners must be available to work on a research project with school children (details below).

 - Only ESA members are eligible to apply, but if you are not already a member, you can join the ESA at the same time as submitting your application.

 The idea is that each of the six prize winners will establish a partnership with a school class, and the six classes will gather data according to a standard protocol.
 Data from the different classes will be pooled.
 The question addressed should be simple enough that the pooled dataset will be sufficient to provide a publishable piece of work, at the right level to engage year 5-7 students, and above all, it should be fun to do.

 The proposed projects should be manageable in three 1-2 hour visits to a school, require only simple statistical analyses, should have public appeal, and simple logistics (e.g. no complicated permit/ethics requirements or dangerous chemicals).
 The project needs to be something that could be done in any part of Australia.
 We have some funding for basic equipment or analyses, but costs must be low.

-The group of six winners will select one of the research proposals from the winning prize applications to carry out with school groups (decided during a teleconference chaired by Angela Moles).
-Each of the winners will form (or continue) a partnership with a local school, through the CSIRO Scientists in Schools scheme.
+The group of six winners will select one of the research proposals from the winning prize applications to carry out with school groups.
+Each of the winners will form (or continue) a partnership with a local school, through the CSIRO's STEM Professionals in Schools program.

-There will be a dedicated prize ceremony at the Ecological Society of Australia annual conference.
+There will be a dedicated prize ceremony at the ESA's annual conference.
 The year after the prizes are awarded, the winners will be invited to give a special lecture to tell the ESA members about the amazing work they have done.
 This will add to the recognition for the winners, and we hope it might also encourage other ecologists to participate in the program in following years.